mickelson/attract/Layouts.md

    * When `ttype` is `Transition.ToNewSelection`, `var` indicates the index offset of the selection being transitioned to (i.e. -1 when moving back one position in the list, 1 when moving forward one position, 2 when moving forward two positions, etc.)

+   * When `ttype` is `Transition.FromOldSelection`, `var` indicates the index offset of the selection being transitioned from (i.e. 1 after moving back one position in the list, -1 after moving forward one position, -2 after moving forward two positions, etc.)

    * When `ttype` is `Transition.StartLayout` or `Transition.ToNewList`,